General Data Protection Regulation (GDPR)

 Complaints about the use of personal data

-If you wish to raise a complaint on how we have handled your personal data, you can contact our Data Protection Officer who will investigate further.
+If you wish to raise a complaint on how I have handled your personal data, you can contact me and I will investigate further.

-We will never send marketing communications via SMS or call you without your specific consent; nor do we ever pass on or sell your details to a third party.
+I will never send marketing communications via SMS or call you without your specific consent; nor do I ever pass on or sell your details to a third party.

 How we collect personal data